feathecutie/genome-editing/slides/main.md

 ## Discovery
-- Later, more than the 4 Cas genes originally discovered by Jansen were found
+- Later: more Cas genes were found
-- Cas genes show similarities to genes of Helicase and Nuclease ⇒ Involvement in transcription?
+- Similarites to Helicase and Nuclease
+  ⇒ Involvement in transcription?